Our Mission Statement:

 Mr. Heidbreder is married to his Mt.
 Pulaski High School sweetheart, Christa.
 She is currently a special education teacher at Washington Community High School.
 They have three children.
-Colton is currently a Junior at Saint Francis Medical Center College of Nursing.
-Spencer is a Senior at WCHS and their youngest, Emma, is a Sophomore at WCHS.
+Colton is currently attending Saint Francis Medical Center College of Nursing.
+Spencer is a Freshman at Lake Forest College and their youngest, Emma, is a Junior at WCHS.
 In his spare time he enjoys spending time with his family and dogs Lollie and Jessie, hiking, fishing, camping and anything else outdoors.
 They love traveling as a family and spending time at beach.
 He is an avid Chicago Cubs, Bears and Bulls fan.

 Education Philosophy: All students can learn at high levels.
 As educators, it is our job to make it happen no matter what the challenges or obstacles there are.